News | Events & Exhibitions | Manifesto | About the Museum

 Simon Costin (director)

-Simon Costin is a 6th Generation Londoner and studied Theatre Design and History of Art at Wimbledon School of Art.
-Since leaving college in the mid 80's, Simon has grown to become an internationally respected art director and set and exhibition designer.
-He is renowned for the conceptually ambitious nature of his designs and his event conceptualising.
+Simon Costin studied Theatre Design and History of Art at Wimbledon School of Art.
+Since leaving college in the mid 80's, Simon has worked as an internationally respected art director and recently curator.
+He is renowned for the conceptually ambitious nature of his designs and his event and exhibition conceptualising.
 Costin's artwork has been displayed in many exhibitions, at venues as diverse as a forest in Argyll, the ICA in London and The Metropolitan Museum of Art in New York.
 His life long passion for Folklore has resulted in the launch of the Museum of British Folklore project.
 A long-term idea which aims to establish the UK's first ever centre devoted to celebrating and researching the UK's rich folkloric cultural heritage.
 Along with the other members of the team, he is currently engaged on a two year exhibition schedule for the museum and is also writing a book on the customs and traditions of Britain.

 people_simon.jpg